 Two reasons (for the most part):

 1) You’re into alternative medicine, public health, or preventative care.
 Osteopathic medical training is becoming increasingly popular as U.S. lawmakers are concerned about the high cost of care and therefore, much are interested in preventative care and alternative methods of reducing such costs.
-In fact, research centers are popping up at some of the most prestigious schools (Harvard, Yale, Princeton) and are receiving serious funding from the NIH to study and apply alternative medical treatments.
+In fact, research centers are popping up at some of the most prestigious schools (Harvard, UConn, Princeton) and are receiving serious funding from the NIH to study and apply alternative medical treatments.
 So, any of that sounds compelling, you might want to explore the DO route, since your training will likely introduce you to a range of alternative therapies and theories MDs won’t hear much about during med school.
 That’s not to say you can’t get into preventative, alternative or manipulative care if you go the MD route.
 MD grads are free to explore fellowships and masters degrees in these fields after—or even before, in the case of MD/MPH joint degree programs—they graduate.
 It just means you aren’t as likely to be exposed to it during medical school.

 Will your practice as a DO differ from that of an MD?

 On the whole, not really.
 DOs use all of the same treatments, tools, and technologies that MDs do.
 In fact, DOs can choose from any of the specialties MDs can, from emergency medicine to cardiovascular surgery, geriatrics to psychiatry.